MutantDAO/hackathon/README.md

 - For maintaining the project should any maintenance issues comeup that need to be addressed.
 - To ensure that rates of FISH taken out of circulation in the app is high.

-Teams must first send FISH to the multisig to be eligable for the 5% kick back.
-The teams must commit to helping with incidental maintainence of their project - keeping their project online.
-That FISH will be released to the teams wallet fortnightly from the FISH giveaway pool from within the multisig.
+Teams must first send FISH to the DAO multisig wallet to be eligable for the 5% reward.
+The team must commit to helping with incidental maintainence of their project and keeping their project working online.
+The FISH reward will be released to the teams wallet fortnightly from FISH reserves. **[TREASURY PLEASE REVIEW]**

-**[TREASURY PLEASE REVIEW]** Apps that do not take fish out of circulation will not be eligable for prizes or the kick back.
+Apps that do not take fish out of circulation will not be eligable for prizes or rewards.

 ## Budget